Mitsubishi Mirage: Second facelift

-The second facelift Mirage was launched in Thailand on 18 November 2019, adding safety features such as forward collision mitigation system, radar sensing forward mitigation along with cruise control buttons on the steering wheel.
-Its bumper design has been revised to bear the design language of its other Mitsubishi models together with a projector headlamp with DRL and LED inlets for the tail-lamps.
-The updated Mirage debuted in North America in early 2021 as a 2021 model.
+The second facelift of the Mirage was launched in November 2019, with new front end styling to match the company's new design language and allowed for a collision avoidance system to be added.
+The interior also received updated styling and all models received new touchscreen audio system with support for Apple CarPlay.

 In June 2021, an off-road look Space Star Cross is launched in Portugal.

 Sedan (A10)

 The four-door sedan version of the Mirage, known as Mitsubishi Attrage or Mitsubishi Mirage G4 in some markets, has been manufactured at Mitsubishi's Laem Chabang plant in Thailand since June 2013.
-While based on the hatchback, the sedan is unique from the back doors rearwards, and has revised front styling.
 The sedan was first introduced as a concept car at the 2013 Bangkok International Motor Show called the Concept G4 sedan.
-Like the hatchback, the sedan is offered with a 1.2-liter engine.
+The sedan is only offered with the 1.2-liter engine.